Problem Child (film)

 Problem Child is a 1990 American black comedy film directed by Dennis Dugan in his feature film directorial debut and produced by Robert Simonds.
-It stars John Ritter, Michael Oliver, Jack Warden, Gilbert Gottfried, Amy Yasbeck, and Michael Richards.
-It was released on July 27, 1990.
+The film stars John Ritter, Michael Oliver, Jack Warden, Gilbert Gottfried, Amy Yasbeck, and Michael Richards.
+The film revolves around a man named Ben (Ritter), who, after learning his wife is infertile, decides to adopt a boy named Junior (Oliver).
+Unbeknownst to him, Junior is a disruptive and unruly child, who knows nothing but chaos.

-The film received negative reviews from critics but was a box office success, grossing $72.2 million worldwide against a production budget of $10 million.

-It was followed by two sequels, Problem Child 2 (1991) and the made for TV Problem Child 3: Junior in Love (1995).
+The film received negative reviews from critics, but it was nevertheless a box office success, grossing $72.2 million worldwide against a production budget of $11 million.
+Problem Child was followed by two sequels, Problem Child 2 (1991) and the made for TV Problem Child 3: Junior in Love (1995) as well as an animated series.

 Plot

-Ben Healy is a pleasant but browbeaten yuppie working for his father "Big Ben", a tyrannical sporting goods dealer running for mayor.
-Ben would love to have a son, but his obnoxious wife Flo has been unable to conceive.
-Ben approaches less-than-scrupulous adoption agent Igor Peabody with his dilemma, and Peabody presents Ben and Flo with a cute 7-year-old boy, Junior.
+Ben Healy Jr. is a pleasant man working for his father, "Big Ben" Healy Sr., a tyrannical sporting goods dealer running for mayor, who intends to sell his entire estate to a Japanese conglomerate, as he considers his son "too nice" to be his heir.
+Ben Jr. would love to have a son of his own but his obnoxious social climbing wife, Flo, has been unable to conceive.
+He approaches less-than-scrupulous adoption agent Igor Peabody with his dilemma and Peabody presents him and Flo with a 7-year-old boy named Junior.

-However, Junior is hardly a model child; mean-spirited and incorrigible, the child leaves a path of serious destruction in his wake, and is even pen pals with Martin Beck, a notorious serial killer.
-The cat ends up in the hospital, Big Ben ends up falling down the stairs, and the house catches on fire.
-He messes up a camping trip with the neighbors by urinating in the fire, and manipulating a practical joke played on the kids by their father.
-He then terrorizes his neighbor's birthday party, after Lucy, the snobby birthday girl, bans him from the magic show.
-Finally, Junior displays his method for winning in Little League, which involves hitting rival players in the crotch with a baseball bat.
-Ben is having serious doubts about Junior, and takes him back to the orphanage.
-However, upon hearing he was returned to the orphanage thirty times by previous adoptive families, he decides to keep him and love him, something no one has ever done.
-Distraught that his parents do not love him, Junior retaliates by driving Ben's car into his father's store, and his bank account is wiped out to pay for the damages.
-Ben is on the verge of cracking until Beck arrives at the house, and decides to kidnap his faithful correspondent, along with Flo.
+Junior is hardly a model child; mean-spirited and incorrigible, he leaves a path of severe destruction in his wake and is pen pals with Martin Beck, a serial killer known as "the Bow Tie Killer", who mistakes Junior's signature, "J.R." for that of an adult and fellow criminal.

+Big Ben falls down the stairs and Junior's room catches on fire.
+Junior messes up a camping trip with neighbor Roy and his family by urinating on the campfire and manipulating a practical joke played on the kids by Roy.
+Junior then is taken to his neighbor Lucy's birthday party, only for her to ban him from seeing the booked magic act; Ben tries to lift Junior's spirits by giving him his good-luck charm - a hardened prune - but Junior instead sabotages the party.
+Finally, Junior displays his method for winning in a Little League baseball game, which involves hitting rival players in the crotch with his bat.
+Ben has severe doubts about him and takes him back to the orphanage.
+Upon hearing that Junior was returned thirty times by previous adoptive families, Ben decides to keep and love him, something no one has ever done.
+Distraught, Junior retaliates by driving Ben's car into Big Ben's store and Big Ben cleans out Ben's bank account to pay for the damage.
+Ben is on the verge of cracking until Beck arrives at the house and kidnaps Junior and Flo.